Ortham/json-schema-env-config/README.md

 While the environment variables without the `__file` suffix have their values used directly, the `__file`-suffixed variables must be set to the path to a file.
 The file content is read as a UTF-8 string and leading and trailing whitespace is trimmed, and the resulting value is set as the config property's value.
+If the file cannot be read or is empty after whitespace is trimmed, the file's existence is ignored.

-If the file cannot be read or is empty, SG treats this environment variable as being undefined.
 If the suffixed and non-suffixed env vars are both defined, the non-suffixed env var overrides the suffixed env var.
 For example, `camel_case__variable_1__file` can be set to the path to a file containing a value, but it will be ignored if `camel_case__variable_1` is also set.

 ### Unnamed properties